Shiling42/markdown-cv/index.md

 `Feb 2019 - now`
  **Thermodynamic origins of Life**
-  - semester research project at Lab of Statistical Biophysics, EPFL
+  - A semester research project at Lab of Statistical Biophysics, EPFL
-  - Supervisor: Prof. Paolo de los Rios
+  - Supervisor: Prof. Paolo de Los Rios

 `Feb 2018 - Jun 2018`
- **Modelling of bacteiral bioﬁlms**
+ **Modelling of bacterial bioﬁlms**
   - B.Sc.
 Dissertation at the University of Manchester

 `May 2016 - May 2017`